NateDhaliwal/natedhaliwal.github.io/blog/_posts/2026-01-24-My-Raspberry-Pi-as-a-VSCode-Tunnel.md

 ---

 ## Introduction
-Ever since I moved away from Replit, I have been on a hunt for a good place to code.
-I tried using IntelliJ and PyCharm, but I just didn't like the feel.
+Ever since I moved away from [Replit](https://replit.com), I have been on a hunt for a good place to code.
+I tried using [IntelliJ IDEA](https://www.jetbrains.com/idea) and [PyCharm](https://jetbrains.com/pycharm), but I just didn't like the feel.
 I needed something like VSCode.

 I found [CodeSandbox](https://codesandbox.io) which was (and is) alright, the only downside being that there's usage limits, with 400 credits a month (Pico workspaces cost 5/hour, Nano 10/hour, of course with ascending specs).
 I used it for a few months, and although I never hit the limits, I wanted to be *free*.
 To code anywhere.
 From any device.